Canadian Pain Task Force Online Consultation

 • always in pain

-by mdw1, about 4 years ago
+by mdw1, over 4 years ago

 I recently had knee replacement surgery.
 It took 8 years to get it.
 Most surgeons will not even look at you seriously until you hit that magic number (old enough).
 Since I had a knee cap that would randomly dislocate, I had had many bad falls over the course of the last eight years.
 So lucky me, I now have a knee that works but my back is too messed up to let me get back to work.
 I should also mention that I had full reconstructive surgery on my knee when very young which did help for about 9...
 Continue reading